Professor Tat Yan Kong

-- Department of Politics and International Studies Reader in Comparative Politics and Development Studies Centre of Korean Studies Academic Staff, Centre of Korean Studies China Institute Academic Staff, SOAS China Institute London Asia-Pacific Centre for Social Science Steering Committee Member, Co-Director
+- Department of Politics and International Studies Professor of Comparative Politics and Development Studies Centre of Korean Studies Academic Staff, Centre of Korean Studies China Institute Academic Staff, SOAS China Institute London Asia-Pacific Centre for Social Science Steering Committee Member, Co-Director

 - Department of Politics and International Studies